alexandrutomescu/SNV-PPILP/README.md

     python SNV-PPILP.py -hc -ilp ./lp_solve_5.5.2.0_exe_osx32/ -o ./sample/haplotype.corrected.csv -i ./sample/haplotypecaller.vcf

-## Acknowledgements

-Thanks to Harald Detering (University of Vigo, Spain) for writing the support for HaplotypeCaller and providing the sample file samples/haplotypecaller.vcf.
+Many thanks to Harald Detering (University of Vigo, Spain) for raising this issue, for patching the Python code to support HaplotypeCaller, and for providing the sample file samples/haplotypecaller.vcf.

 ## Citation and contact